 Use packing cubes - these are zipped bags that come in different sizes, so you can organise your luggage in categories and easily find all you need.

 Roll your clothes - this one we already mentioned.
 It’s a good idea if you’re travelling with a huge backpack and you’ve prepared outfits.
 Travellers say this method actually saves a lot of space.

 Use the KonMari method.
-Marie Kodno uses a special method for folding clothes that can help you arrange them vertically in your suitcase.
-This actually makes unpacking quite unnecessary - you can find everything easily as it’s neatly ordered.
+This is a special method for folding clothes with which you arrange them vertically in your suitcase.
+This actually makes unpacking quite unnecessary - you can find everything easily as it is.

-When we pack our checked luggage,we tend to think about the activities at our destination and not about the journey itself.
-Yet if you’re in for a long-haul flight, travelling with kids or on a red-eye flight, you should also prepare for the trip.
+When we pack our checked luggage, we tend to think about the activities at our destination and not about the journey itself.
+Yet if you’re in for a long-haul flight, travelling with kids or on a red-eye flight, you should also prepare for the trip itself.

 Basic rules dictate that you keep your valuables in your carry on.
 Your passport, tickets, wallet, and jewelry should be with you at all times.
 The airline’s contract of carriage usually states the carrier is not liable for these and in most large cities you should be aware of pickpockets.
 So many travellers like to prepare: